wp-plugins/ppress/readme.txt

 ### Themes
 * [Pinnacle](http://profilepress.net/downloads/pinnacle-account-form/) - A smooth and clean custom login, registration and password reset ProfilePress theme for WordPress with social login.
-* [Montserrat](http://profilepress.net/downloads/montserrat-account-form/) - Montserrat is a beautiful one-page ProfilePress account form that combines a login, registration, password reset and social login together thus eliminating the need for creating a separate forms for user registration, login and reset of passwords.
+* [Montserrat](http://profilepress.net/downloads/montserrat-account-form/) - a beautiful one-page ProfilePress account form that combines a login, registration, password reset and social login together thus eliminating the need for creating a separate forms for user registration, login and reset of passwords.
+* [Stride](http://profilepress.net/downloads/stride-wordpress-multi-step-registration-form/) - An elegant, customizable WordPress multi-step registration form.

 ### Paid Extensions
-* [MailChimp](http://profilepress.net/downloads/mailchimp/) - Automatically subscribe new users to your MailChimp list.
+* [MailChimp](http://profilepress.net/downloads/mailchimp/) - automatically subscribe new users to your MailChimp list.
+* [Email Confirmation](http://profilepress.net/downloads/email-confirmation/) - ensures new registered users confirm their email addresses before they can login to WordPress.

 == Installation ==